codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 %}

-## Promotion Flow with environment dependencies
+## Promotion with environment dependencies
 In this final scenario, we’ll examine how to create dependencies between environments in a Promotion Flow.

 Be default, every environment in a flow is dependent on the one preceding it.
 Critical environments may rely on the stability or success of another before they can be promoted to.
-By defining additional dependencies, you can ensure that the changes are promoted only when all dependent environments meet all criteria.
+By defining additional dependencies for an environment, you can ensure that the changes are promoted only when all dependent environments meet all criteria.

-In our example, we want to add a staging envrionment and add a dependency on staging for production.
+In our example, we want to add a `staging` environment, and then add a dependency on `staging` for `production`.
-What this means that changes are promoted to production only after both qa and staging are successfully promoted.
+What this means that changes are promoted to `production` only after both `qa` and `staging` are successfully promoted.

-Update the dependency for your `production`
+Update the dependency for your `production` environment:

 {% include
 image.html